Overview of ethics levels as they apply to the Informatics ethics procedure.

 - Issues with regards to data protection and consent, including but not limited to:

-- The use of services which are not GDPR compliant (e.g. DropBox) to store data that are sensitive and/or could be used to identify participants.
+- The use of services which are not UK GDPR compliant (e.g. DropBox) to store data that are sensitive and/or could be used to identify participants.

 - The collection of participant data without explicit participant consent (e.g. where participants cannot meaningfully provide consent [see also Vulnerable participants], or where administrative consent is sought in lieu of participant consent [e.g. for aggregated information on participants])